Engaging With Community to Build a Strong Future

 Amanda joins SPEC with over 20 years of experience navigating both non-profit and government sectors, through which she has demonstrated strong leadership, excellent communication, and a passion for working with vulnerable populations.
 She has had education and experience in change management, working with diverse cultures, and a demonstrated history of building positive relationships with clients, team members and community partners.
-Living in Brooks for over 14 years, Amanda believes SPEC is one of the community’s greatest assets and feels honoured to be in a position to carry on the organization’s vision of creating a ‘strong and resilient community by engaging families and community in the well being of children and youth’.
-We are so fortunate to have Amanda join and lead our SPEC team
+Living in Brooks since 2007, Amanda believes SPEC is one of the community’s greatest assets and feels honoured to be in a position to carry on the organization’s vision of creating a thriving community of resilient individuals and families.

 Maureen (Moe) Andruschak

 Moe, as she is known to most, was an invaluable part of SPEC for over 21 years.
 Moe’s heart has always been with the front line and she always managed to maintain old relationships while continually developing new ones with the program participants that passed her open doorway.
 It was not unusual for children from her previous programs to stop by and check out her new gadgets and toys.
 She was always innovative in looking for and trying new ways to do programming, a self-confessed research-a-holic.
 Moe always made time to listen and gave any input considered thought.
 She would discuss all sides of an issue to come up with the best option for all.
 The number of people Moe has touched in this community are immeasurable and SPEC is immensely better thanks to her efforts over the years.